BIDcolonel/holbertonschool-shell/permissions/README.md

 10-mirror_permissions : sets the mode of the file hello the same as olleh’s mode // chmod --reference=olleh hello

 11-directories_permissions : adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed // chmod -R +X .

+12-directory_permissions : creates a directory called my_dir with permissions 751 in the working directory // mkdir -m 751 my_dir